All Episodes

 Well, you know, it's one of the things that's been fascinating to me, just sort of perceiving what's been happening this past year, specifically with the private acquisition of Twitter, is considering the difference between a publicly traded company and a private company.

-And what I mean to say is if you look at the example of Steve Jobs' famous ousting from Apple in the 1980s by the board, you have this situation in which once a company goes public, everything changes, right?
+And what I mean to say is, if you look at the example of Steve Jobs' famous ousting from Apple in the 1980s by the board, you have this situation in which once a company goes public, everything changes, right?

-And you have a sudden you have a board of directors that's calling shots rather than a CEO, and the board of director directors is particularly sensitive to investors and therefore particularly sensitive to PR in press.
+And the board of directors is particularly sensitive to investors and therefore particularly sensitive to PR and press.

 And we saw this with Apple.

-And then by the time the uh Cambridge Analytica scandal happened in 2016, they basically just bent the knee to censorship and shut down any sort of right-wing political discourse on their platforms as a result of this PR nightmare.
+And then by the time the Cambridge Analytica scandal happened in 2016, they basically just bent the knee to censorship and shut down any sort of right-wing political discourse on their platforms as a result of this PR nightmare.

 And like you said, these companies that are publicly traded, they seem to be going more and more left-wing.